ARSENAL: Automatic Requirements Specification Extraction from Natural Language: Natural Language Processing

 \subsection{Semantic Processor}

-One key challenge we face in ARSENAL is the mapping from natural language sentences to LTL formulas in a way that the LTL semantics are correctly preserved.
-The output of STDP is a set of grammatical relations that lack logical meaning --- we developed a semantic processor that takes the output from STDP and systematically applies a set of type rules to the mentions and dependencies to associate meanings to them.
-Each type rule specifies a mapping from a set of dependencies (grammatical relations between mentions) to a set of predicates with built-in ``semantics''.
-The semantic processor generates an Intermediate Representation (IR) by annotating the output of STDP with Metadata tags and by the consecutive application of type rules.
-The overall algorithm for generating the IR table is outlined in Figure~\ref{fig:nlp-main}, while metadata tags and type rules are described in the rest of this section.
+One key challenge we face in ARSENAL is the mapping from NL sentences to LTL formulas in a way that the LTL semantics are correctly preserved.
+The output of STDP is a set of grammatical relations that lack semantic meaning --- we developed a semantic processor that takes the output from STDP and systematically applies a set of type rules to the mentions and dependencies to associate meanings to them.
+Each type rule specifies a mapping from a set of dependencies (grammatical relations between mentions) to a set of predicates with built-in semantics.
+The semantic processor generates an Intermediate Representation (IR) by annotating the output of STDP with metadata tags and by the consecutive application of type rules.
+The overall algorithm for generating logical formulas from NL requirements is outlined in Figure~\ref{fig:nlp-main}, while metadata tags and type rules are described in the rest of this section.